getfreeos/GetFreeOS-plasma/README.md

 ```
 ##

-Note:- script work in your home folder.
+Note:- script work in your home folder & don't use sudo to run the script.

 Thanks to Erik Dubois for the great work.